igorjs/gh-actions-clean-workflow/README.md

 ### Parameters
   - token: The token to use to access the GitHub API (required)

-  - days_old: The amount of days old to delete (default: 7)
+  - days_old: The amount of days old to delete (optional, default: 7)

 ### Outputs